Who is David Pham?

 Both of my parents are non-native English speakers.
 They weren't the type of parents to read to me or my sister.
 And they were not intellectuals, successful business people, or great executives, like my some of my classmates' parents.
 However, my dad would copy books from the local library on space, dinosaurs, and the like and bring them home to me.
 My uncle, studying for his test for citizenship, would bring home civics books about basic American governance, history, and values.
 I recall reading them, obsessively.

 As an aside, I have a sense that my language development was deeply influenced by my parents' speaking and writing by ear.
 I'll admit to you that I was jealous of my classmates in AP English for their ability to write both quickly, eloquently, and vividly.
 When I am exhausted, sleep deprived, or just old plain tired, I'd would misspell, omit words, and mis-conjugate verbs much more frequently.
 I didn't see that from my peers.
-Jealously is a motivator, at times.
+Jealously is a motivator, so it seems.

-I often bring up the fact that I come from a non-traditional background, whenever I can.
-I know -- profoundly insufferable I must be.
-But I do think history is a very powerful lens to understanding decisions made by powerful individuals (stupid ones are often the least bad decision), and how people change through time (or not change, depending on your view).
-History's constant question is why -- why did such and such person do that?
-Why were people so upset?
+I bring up the fact that I come from a non-traditional background, whenever I can -- I know -- profoundly insufferable I must be.
+But I do think history is a very powerful lens to understanding decisions made by powerful individuals and organizations, and how people change through time (or not change, depending on your view).
+History's constant questions are why and how -- why did society decline so rapidly?
+Why were people so resist to doing the right thing?
 Why didn't things change?
+How was it built or made?
 Asking these questions is not too different from reviewing code, studying app architecture or drawing system diagrams.
 I've picked up a slightly above average talent for teaching myself complicated stuff like software engineering through such questions.
+Note taking on paper helps a lot.

 When scary stuff happened like 9-11-01, he offered a commanding and reasoned perspective on it, a tour-de-force history of the region, and sophisticated answers to contradicting uncomfortable truths (stupid decisions are sometimes are the least bad ones).
 He was the first person to show me that the world is a complicated, unfair, and cruel place, but it can be understood.
 That feeling, the anxiety I felt when 9-11, COVID, Jan 6th, etc happened, that deep trauma, is assuaged by understanding why.
 His ability to smooth that turmoil through his lectures was a gift.